cta-observatory/ctapipe/docs/pipeline/index.rst

 ============

 `ctapipe.pipeline`
-is a module for distributing computations (ctapipe Tools) for parallel execution in a multithread environment.
+it is a parallelization system.
+It executes ctapipe algorithms in a multithread environment.

-It is based on ZeroMQ library (http://zeromq.org) for message passing between threads.
+It is based on ZeroMQ library (http://zeromq.org) to pass messages between threads.
 ZMQ library allows to stay away from class concurrency mechanisms like mutexes, critical sections semaphores, while being thread safe.